-Cozad is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cozad doesn't have a public transportation system that people use for their commute.

+Cozad is a somewhat ethnically-diverse city.
 The people who call Cozad home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cozad residents report their race to be White, followed by Black or African-American.
 Cozad also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.47% of the city’s residents.
-Important ancestries of people in Cozad include Irish, English, Swedish, and Czech.
+People of Hispanic or Latino origin account for 12.91% of the city’s residents.
+Important ancestries of people in Cozad include Irish, Swedish, English, and Czech.

 The most common language spoken in Cozad is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and German.